-Other Board Committees
+Board Committees

-The Board has established four committees, each of which is comprised entirely of independent directors.
-These committees are the Audit Committee, the Compensation Committee, Governance Committee and Science & Development Committee.
+The Board has established four standing Board committees, the Audit Committee, the Compensation Committee, Governance Committee and the Science & Development Committee.
 Mandates for the Board and each of the committees of the Board can be found on the Corporation's website under "Investors/Corporate Governance" at https://oncolyticsbiotech.com/investor-overview/corporate-governance/.